ChrisAndre/chrisandre.github.io/_posts/2015-08-04-minimal-travis-ci-latex-builder.md

 date: 2015-08-04 19:30:00 -0400
 comments: false
 ---
-# Minimal example - setup Travis-CI to emit a .pdf from a .tex source in a Github repo
+# Minimal example - set up Travis-CI to build and emit a .pdf from a .tex source in a Github repo

-Create a repo on Github
+* Create a repo on Github

-From travis-ci.org, toggle your Github repo on
+* From travis-ci.org, toggle your Github repo on

-Locally, create a git repo:
+* Locally, create a git repo:

 {% highlight bash %}
 git init repo